wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 4. SSH client software or Putty application
 5. Amazon AWS key pair

-If you are new to Amazon AWS, you can subscribe to [AWS Free Tier](https://aws.amazon.com/free/) account which gives you a free hand-on access to AWS platform and services.
-We highly recommend you follow the Amazon AWS [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) tutorials before proceed futher in this quick start guide to create your key-pair, VPC and Security Group which are required for your EC2 instance.
+If you are new to Amazon AWS, you can subscribe to [AWS Free Tier](https://aws.amazon.com/free/) account which gives you a free hands-on access to AWS platform and services.
+We highly recommend you follow the Amazon AWS [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) and [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) tutorials before proceeding futher in this quick start guide to create your key-pair, VPC and Security Group which are required for your EC2 instance.

 ## How to launch your EC2 Linux instance based on Thomson Reuters's AMI
 1. Login to [AWS Management Console](https://console.aws.amazon.com/console/home) with your IAM user